Calormen: Accusations of racism

-C.S.
-Lewis has been accused of racism, particularly in his depiction of the Calormenes.
+C. S. Lewis has been accused of racism, particularly in his depiction of the Calormenes.
 In the Companion to Narnia, the Catholic theologian Paul F. Ford wrote "C. S. Lewis was a man of his time and socioeconomic class.
 Like many English men of this era, Lewis was unconsciously but regrettably unsympathetic to things and people Middle Eastern.
 Thus he sometimes engages in exaggerated stereotyping in contrasting things Narnian and things Calormene.
 He intends this in a broadly comic way, almost vaudevillian.
 But in our post-September 11, 2001, world, he would, I am sure, want to reconsider this insensitivity."
 Outspoken atheist critic and novelist Philip Pullman has called the Chronicles of Narnia "blatantly racist" and in an interview with The Observer, criticised the film adaptation of The Lion, the Witch and the Wardrobe by saying the books contained "a peevish blend of racist, misogynistic, and reactionary prejudice".

 Calormenes live south of a desert, wear turbans and pointed shoes, their noblemen are called Tarkaans (similar to the medieval Central Asian title tarkhan), they are armed with scimitars, and their money is called "crescents".

 Of Lewis, Kyrie O'Connor writes: "In his time, people thought it was amusing to make fun of other cultures.
 We don't.
 Read the stories, ask questions, and remember that the person who wrote this story was altogether too human."
 Claims of racism can be seen as countered by Lewis's positive portrayal of two Calormenes and the lack of racism shown to them by Narnian nobility.
 Lewis writes in The Last Battle that those who worship Tash and who are virtuous are in fact worshipping Aslan, and those who are immoral and who worship Aslan are in fact worshipping Tash:

-I and [Tash] are of such different kinds that no service which is vile can be done to me, and none which is not vile can be done to him.